Scott-Simmons/taxes-compare/README.md

 # Compare effective tax rates between countries

+TODOS:

+- Dockerise backend
+- Port over frontend and tweak
+- Dockerwise frontend
+- Publish make target
+- Kubernetes manifests (put in same file for )
+- Note on my VPS need to spin up K3s.
+This can be done with an ansible playbook?

+Note that maybe manual deployment might be sufficient tbh.
+But should dockerise both.

 ### Frontend:

 Will be implemented in React + Typescript + Plotly because V1 did a lot of this work already.